-Shoalhaven Residents can play their part in helping to managing managing the pest animal.
+Shoalhaven Residents can play their part in helping native birds thrive.

-Council is encouraging residents to take small steps around their homes to prevent nesting and breeding of the species in the Shoalhaven.
+Council encourages residents to take small steps around their homes to prevent nesting and breeding of the species in the Shoalhaven.

 Simple things residents can do:

 - Improve habitat by planting native plants to encourage reliable areas for nesting and a food source for our native birds.
 Native shrubs offer opportunities for small native birds to nest.

 - Reduce roosting opportunities around the home.
 If you notice an Indian Myna bird nesting in the roofs or eaves of your house, block off those holes.
 Reducing their opportunities for breeding will help reduce their numbers.